dag-bag/CKC2.O/x.md

-- PDF viewer need one more day, because we dont found perfact way to showcase
+- need to complete quiz today